mui/mui-x/docs/pages/x/api/date-pickers/index.md

-# Date Pickers - API Reference
+# Date and Time Pickers - API Reference

 <p class="description">This page contains an index to the most important APIs of the date pickers.</p>